f0x3s/Olalekan-Jeyifous-HL-Fluvial-Taxonomies-wall-mounts-WAC/README.md

 1. Centers the mesh on the x/y origin and places its base on the z=0 plane.
 2. Generates an identification label from the source filename and joins it to the mount.
 3. Subtracts a compensation tool around the insert region to reduce bulging at the transition between printed density regions.
+This tool also clearances the shaft collar void slightly to correct for mesh warping in Boolean process.
 4. Exports the completed model to `ready-for-print` using the suffix `_for-print.stl`.
 5. Repairs the completed STL with ADMesh.

 The script first attempts to perform the label union and compensation cut as a single OpenSCAD operation.
 If OpenSCAD cannot process the imported mesh, it falls back to separate `stl_cmd` boolean operations for non-manifold geometry.

 A matching file placed in `ready-for-print/printed` is treated as complete and will be skipped during later runs.

+Additionally, the script generates an 'insert puck'.
+This is placed on top of the shaft collar to eliminate need for bridging over the center hole.

 ## Requirements